cryptofyre/Meiko/README.md

 # Meiko - Unified SDRTrunk & Transcription System

-🎤 **Meiko** is a unified Go application that integrates SDRTrunk and audio transcription services, replacing the need for separate Swimtrunks and SdrTrunk-Transcriber scripts.
+🎤 **Meiko** is a unified Go application that integrates SDRTrunk and audio transcription services.
 It provides a local-first, robust, and user-friendly experience for monitoring and transcribing radio communications.

 ## Features